full control of your digital advertising. Try Free for 14 Days

 Customer data platform collects not only 3rd-party data, but also user info provided by consent (i.e. 1st-party data).
 This data is also called PII (personally identifiable information), which means that a CDP creates a unified customer profile with a known name, company, email, etc. CDP collects these attributes from web and mobile analytics tools, CRM, transactional systems, subscriptions and newsletter signups.

 In the past decade, CDPs were mostly used by marketers to consolidate data about their leads and customers.
-Yet, in 2024, when 3rd-party cookies will be completely phased out by Google, ad tech apparatus will also adopt this approach to data collection.
+Yet, in 2025, when 3rd-party cookies were completely phased out by Google, ad tech apparatus will also adopt this approach to data collection.
 With no access to 3rd-party data, ad tech vendors and networks will have to find a way to retrieve 1st-party data from users, and a CDP might be a pretty good shot in this battle.

 Inventory and Ad Quality Scanning Tools

-Ad fraud is still flourishing: it impacts around 37% of ads.
+Ad fraud is still flourishing.
+And based on Epom observations, the problem is most acute for smaller networks running open exchange traffic without quality controls in place.
+It impacts around 37% of ads globally.
 Some traffic sources consist mostly of bots, while unscrupulous advertisers contaminate websites with malicious ads that put websites under threat.
 Inventory can also be sketchy: no one wants to see their ads placed on a low-authority website with scam content.

 Inventory and ad quality scanning tools are ad tech means which help to avoid both threats.
 Before being served on the website, the ad should be verified with an ad quality scanning tool, and vice versa.
 For example, Epom DSP uses the GeoEdge solution to weed out dubious creatives and protect our partners from the supply side.